dyonone/bandolink/README.md

 This project will connect each department and make it convenient to update material availability.

-DISCLAIMER: This project is under development, and some features may not function properly.
+!!!
+This project is under development, and some features may not function properly.